 That’s why my brain shut down.
 Fighting pain is hard, and those of us in daily pain don’t ever get to rest.
 The constant struggle of trying to stay physically in control of our pain is draining.
 Add to that the daily demands of running a home, a career, or raising kids and you have the perfect storm for extreme fatigue.
 Add extreme frustration and we crack.
 And it doesn’t necessarily matter who gets in the way when it happens-sorry!

 Because I am in pain and I cannot control it or my reactions today.
 But life goes on.
 So does family discord.
 My husband and I are no different.
 And to be honest, I don’t always have the fortitude to deal with it, whether it’s about a burnt dinner or the several hundred bucks he just lost at the casino.
 I’ll end up in a puddle of tears.
 Pain makes everything personal and much more intense.
 So the small stuff becomes huge and nastiness gets easier.

 3) I am depressed.

 It’s hard to stay positive and accepting of a disease that causes so much pain, weakness, degeneration, loss, forgetfulness, uncertainty… I could go on, but you get the point.
-Obviously, I have accepted my illness, but these diseases are progressive and constantly change over time, so we have to constantly readjust our acceptance of what they have done to us.
+Obviously, I have accepted my chronic illness, but these diseases are progressive and constantly change over time, so we have to constantly readjust our acceptance of what they have done to us.
 But the feelings that go along with this process have to be experienced as well.